MarioLegenda/blue-dot/README.md

 First, the name of this scenario is *create_user*. *find_user_by_username* and *create_user* are it's statements.
-Statements are executing in the order in which they appear in configuration with a an exception with *use*, *foreign_key* and *if_exists/if_not_exists* options.
+Statements are executing in the order in which they appear in configuration with an exception of *use*, *foreign_key* and *if_exists/if_not_exists* options.
 Those options are executed before the statement in which those options are.

-Let me explain. *create_user* statement has an *if_exists* option. **BlueDot** start executing statements in the order in which they appear in configuration.
+Let me explain. *create_user* statement has an *if_exists* option. **BlueDot** starts executing statements in the order in which they appear in configuration.
 First, it executes *find_user_by_username*.
 Then, it goes to execute *create_user*.
 It sees that *create_user* has *if_exists* option with the name of the statement for which existance it has to check.
 It then check if the *if_exists* statement is already